mathiasjepsen/Databases-Assignment_1/Readme.md

 ```
 python simple_db_write.py
 ```
-> This file writes a few key-value pairs to the database.
+> This command writes a few key-value pairs to the database.
 Add your own as you see fit.
 ```
 python simple_db_read.py
 ```